Soundness-preserving composition of synchronously and asynchronously interacting workflow net components

-One should check this unfolding condition for all properly refined places in an abstract model.
-A properly refined place is a place in an abstract net which is refined by a subnet rather than by a set of places.
-Taking the above discussion into account, we obtain that $\alpha$-morphisms reflect reachable markings and transition firings under the soundness of the refined model $N_1$ (see Proposition \ref{markrefl}), which is the domain of an $\alpha$-morphism $\varphi \colon N_1 \to N_2$ considered here.
+One should check the unfolding condition for all properly refined places in an abstract net.
+A properly refined place is a place that is refined by a subnet rather than by a set of places.
+Taking the above discussion into account, we obtain that $\alpha$-morphisms reflect reachable markings and transition firings under the soundness of a refinement (see Proposition \ref{markrefl}).